Jared Bernhardt

-Jared Bernhardt (born September 12, 1997) is an American football wide receiver for the Atlanta Falcons of the National Football League (NFL).
+Jared Bernhardt (born September 12, 1997) is an American professional lacrosse attackman for the Denver Outlaws and former professional football wide receiver.
 He previously played college lacrosse at Maryland where he won the Tewaaraton Award as the nation's best player followed by one season of college football as quarterback at Ferris State.
+He is currently also the director of player development for the University of Maryland men's lacrosse team.

-Early life and high school
+Early life

 Bernhardt grew up in Longwood, Florida.
 His father, Jim, was a football coach at Hofstra, Brown, Central Florida, and Penn State and was the director of football research for the Houston Texans.
 Bernhardt attended Lake Brantley High School, where he played football and lacrosse.
 In football, he played quarterback in a triple-option offense and rushed 1,457 yards and 12 touchdowns and passed for 751 yards and six touchdowns in 11 games as a senior.
 Bernhardt was an All-American midfielder in lacrosse at Lake Brantley and committed to play collegiately at the University of Maryland as a sophomore.